ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/dbaasplugin_install.md

    ```
    {: codeblock}

-5. To install the DBaaS CLI plug-in, use this command:
+5. To install the DBaaS CLI plug-in, use the following command.

    ```
    ibmcloud plugin install dbaas-cli
    ```
    {: codeblock}

-6. To confirm that the DBaaS CLI plug-in is installed correctly, use this command:
+6. To confirm that the DBaaS CLI plug-in is installed correctly, use the following command.

    ```
    ibmcloud